-Large Group Nights: On the weeks you are scheduled, you need to be at our large group meeting room an hour before our start time to set up and have a final rehearsal.
+Large Group Nights: On the weeks you are scheduled, you need to be available at 5:00 pm to unload the trailer and set up.
 Instrumentalists will be responsible for setting up their personal equipment and vocalists will be responsible for setting up the microphones and running cords.
 After your individual set up is complete, please help other team members finish their area.
 You are expected to stay in the room until sound check is completed.
 This is to ensure that we can be the most effective with everyone’s time.
 At the end of the night you are also expected to stay and help tear down and load the equipment.

 On the weeks you are not scheduled we hope that you would be an example of a worshipper to the other students.
 Not that we worship for show, but we are aware that as a worship team member, our actions will be noticed by others.
 Please use the weeks you’re not up front to fully dive into worship.

-Sound techs and Media team members are expected to arrive an hour before large group for set up and to make sure all the technology is running correctly.
+Sound techs and Media team members are expected to arrive at 5:00 pm also for set up and to make sure all the technology is running correctly.

 We ask that you commit to one school year on the worship team.